 Squirrels will find plenty to eat on their own and do not need a helping hand from humans.
 Squirrels will continue to return to their food source and well-fed squirrels will live longer and produce larger litters in your community.
 With an increased squirrel population, more den sites are required and that puts your home at greater risk for intrusion.

 It is also important to limit indirect sources of food on your property.
 Squirrels are omnivores and will eat almost anything they get their paws on.
 To limit the food sources on your property that attract squirrels, follow these tips:

-Once we understand How Squirrels Get into Houses, we can begin to take steps to keep them out.
+Once we understand how squirrels get into houses, we can begin to take steps to keep them out.
 As part of the Skedaddle process we will fully inspect your home and detail all potential squirrel entry points.
 Our technicians then get to work protecting your home by installing 16 gauge galvanized steel wire over top of potential entry points.
-Skedaddle professionally protects roof and wall vent covers, chimneys, soffits and other any other openings to keep your home safe.
+Skedaddle professionally protects roof and wall vent covers, chimneys, soffits and any other openings to keep your home safe.

 Our screening does not rust and cannot be pulled off or chewed through by squirrels.
 We also perform minor roof repair and replace shingles to prevent water damage.
 We guarantee all of our workmanship and materials for up to 5 years.
 Skedaddle is your trusted and humane option.
 Call today to find out what we can do for you!
 1.888.592.0387.